 As of November 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in PED distribution.

+Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in PED distribution.

 As of November 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in PED distribution.

-Thermal integrity testing is not required if robust and traceable quality control processes are in place during construction

-As of November 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in PED distribution.

-As of November 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution:
+As of November 2024; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution: